thachp/om-network/README.md

 * 1% Penalty fees if consumers void contracts

 ## Rewards ##
-* Network fees and penalty Fees getting added to the network reward pool, which get distributed to all participants at the end of every month.
+* Network fees and penalty fees getting added to the network reward pool, which get distributed to all network participants every 10K transactions.

-* Reward calculations is based on 50% Proof of Stake and 50% Proof of Activities.

-* Participants get more reward if they have more tokens in the wallet and for being active members of the network.
+* Participants get more reward having tokens in wallet and for being active members of the network.

+  - 50% Proof of Stake
+  - 50% Proof of Activities.

+Network encourage tokens to be circulated among participants as much as possible.

+## Token Economy ##

+Max Supply: 21B OMN Coins

 ## About Us ##
 OM.NETWORK is being developed by a small team of blockchain developers.